semisenioritis/obsidian-hider/README.md

 - Hide app ribbon (can be bound to a hotkey)
 - Hide tab bar (can be bound to a hotkey)
+- Hide app ribbon and tab bar together (can be bound to a hotkey)
 - Hide status bar (can be bound to a hotkey)
 - Hide vault name
 - Hide scrollbars